ucsf-wynton/wynton-website-hpc/docs/howto/gui-x11fwd.md

 DISPLAY=''
 ```

 then you don't have a local X server set up and the below will _not_ work.
+If you are on macOS, we recommend installing open-source [XQuartz].

 ### Log into the cluster with X11 forwarding

-To setup the X11 forwarding when connecting to the cluster, just add option `-X` to your SSH call.
+To setup the X11 forwarding when connecting to the cluster, add option `-X`, or `-Y` on macOS, to your SSH call.
 For performance reasons, we will also add option `-C` to enable SSH compression.
 By using compression, the responsiveness and latency in GUIs will be much smaller - our benchmarks show a 5-7 times improvement when connected via the UCSF VPN (~60 Mbps download and ~5 Mbps upload).
 To login with X11 forwarding and compression enabled, do:

 ```sh
 {local}$ ssh -X -C alice@{{ site.login.hostname }}